Japan Destination Guide

 Kyoto

-Japan's cultural heart with over 1,600 Buddhist temples, 400 Shinto shrines, and beautifully preserved districts.
+Japan's cultural heart is with over 1,600 Buddhist temples, 400 Shinto shrines, and beautifully preserved districts.

 Kyoto Highlights: